neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/0-hello-world.md

 Tip

 This guide is designed for people who prefer **learning concepts step by step**.
 If instead you'd like to learn by doing, check out [NEO•ONE Courses](/course) or the [tutorial](/tutorial).
-This guide can also serve as a complementary resource to the courses or tutorial.
+This guide can also serve as a complementary resource to the courses and tutorial.

 :::